refringe/spt-id-highlighter/README.md

 This extension contributes the following settings:

-- `spt-dev.language`: specify the language for item names and descriptions.
+- `spt-id-highlighter.language`: specify the language for item names and descriptions.
-- `spt-dev.nameType`: choose between displaying the full item name or the short name on hover.
+- `spt-id-highlighter.nameType`: choose between displaying the full item name or the short name on hover.

 ## Known Issues